 Assist – As an assistor, you will help connect non-filers to CTC advance payments.
 There are several ways to serve as an assistor.

-- Provide computers for people to use the Non-filer portal.
-Some people who are comfortable using technology, but do not have internet access may just need access to a secure computer.
+- Provide technology for people to use GetCTC.org.
+Some people who are comfortable using technology, but do not have internet access may just need access to a secure computer or mobile device.

 - Partner with local groups to hold CTC sign-up days.
 The IRS is organizing sign up events in 12 cities in June and July.

-- Answer questions about claiming the CTC and using the Non-filer portal.
+- Answer questions about claiming the CTC and using GetCTC.org.
 For example, people need to know that they can get CTC payments even if they don’t have a permanent address and that getting the CTC doesn’t impact public benefits.
 See our expanded CTC FAQs.

-- Offer to let people use your organization’s mailing address when they use the Non-filer form.
+- Offer to let people use your organization’s mailing address when they use GetCTC.org.
 A permanent home address is not required, but address information cannot be left blank on the form.
 Many organizations provided their addresses last year (including PO boxes) to help connect more people who are unhoused to stimulus payments.
 If you’re unable to, contact service providers to see who can.

-- Help people assess whether it is more beneficial to use the IRS Non-filer portal or to file a full tax return.
+- Help people assess whether it is more beneficial to use GetCTC.org or to file a full tax return.
 People who have some earned income may want to file a tax return to claim other tax credits like the Earned Income Tax Credit.

 - Help people create bank accounts or get reloadable debit cards for direct deposit.
 Direct deposit is the fastest and safest way to receive payments.
 People who don’t have or don’t want bank accounts can still receive direct deposit using reloadable debit cards or payment apps like Cash App, PayPal, or Venmo.

 - Help people create an email address.
-The IRS Non-filer portal requires one to have an email address.
+People can use a phone number or email address to use GetCTC.org.
+If people don’t have a phone, they will need an email address.
 Help people set up an email account using a free service like Gmail or Yahoo.

 - Connect immigrants without SSNs to help with ITINs.
 Some groups can help one apply for or renew an ITIN.
 Since ITIN applications must be submitted by mail, it can take months for the IRS to process the paperwork.
 Provide reassurance to people who have already submitted documents and are concerned whether they need to do something else.

-Refer – As a referrer, you will directly connect people to support to use the Non-filer portal and help them set up an appointment, if needed.
+Refer – As a referrer, you will directly connect people to support to use GetCTC.org and help them set up an appointment, if needed.
 Referrers may also make calls for people to confirm operating hours and verify what people need to bring with them.
 A referrer may use flyers, appointment card reminders, or checklists.

 Notify – As a notifier, you will share information about the availability of CTC advance payments, who does and doesn’t need to take action, and direct people to sources for more information.
 A notifier may share information through emails, texts, social media, flyers, or mailers.